 Bishop Bronescombe offers a wide variety of pastoral support for pupils who are encountering emotional difficulties.
-These include: support from members of staff such as the class teacher, teaching assistants and the SENCo, who are readily available for pupils who wish to discuss issues and concerns; Lunchtime Club for those who find lunchtimes a challenge; A trauma informed approach is used to support children in developing emotional wellbeing.
-We currently have two TIS practitioners .
+These include: support from members of staff such as the class teacher, teaching assistants and the SENCo, who are readily available for pupils who wish to discuss issues and concerns; Lunchtime Club for those who find lunchtimes a challenge; THRIVE Action Plans to support children in developing emotional wellbeing.

-If a pupil has a medical need, then a detailed Care Plan is compiled with support from the school nurse in consultation with parents/carers.
-These are discussed with all staff who are involved with the pupil.
+If a pupil has a medical need, then a detailed Care Plan is compiled with support from the school nurse and in consultation with parents/carers.
+These are discussed with all staff who are involved with the pupil and shared with all other staff.
 Relevant staff receive epipen training delivered by the school nurse.
 Where necessary, and in agreement with parents/carers, medicines are administered in school but only where a signed Medicine consent form is in place to ensure the safety of both child and staff member.
 There are members of staff with paediatric first aid training.